allthatilk/DI-test/README.md

 	* Created a method to loadcsv file so data can be updated in future if needed
 	* Extracted data extraction from csv to a method that other methods depend on to make code more DRY and keep to SRP
 	* Removed returnDataOptions method as task specifies that data will feed into external interface so a command line UI isn't needed
 	* Added range and standard deviation because why not?
+But really because they gave a good indication of how the data has changed over time in relation to the mean value.
+	* Didn't add mode or median because they didn't seem useful for this data set as scores didn't repeat and the middle score would have given more of a time snapshot than any useful data on score trends

 Challenges:
 	* Getting used to the csv module
 	* Incomplete Python knowledge
 	* Extracting the data in a useful way
+	* Remembering how to do averages... it's been a while.